- Route: Sierra

 I ride for my Great Uncle, Stewart Cooper.
 Uncle Stewart was diagnosed with pancreatic cancer in November 2017 and passed away in March 2018.

 I ride for Elinor Reese, who was diagnosed with stage 3 breast cancer this year.
 Elinor and her husband, Eddie, have supported many of my volunteering efforts over the years (including my Texas 4000 journey!) and have set an example for me of what the word "selfless" truly means.

 I ride for my Great Uncle, Bob Miller, who is currently battling prostate cancer.

-I ride for my teammates and all whom they ride for.
-I ride so that my efforts may help find a cure to this terrible disease.
+I ride for my wonderful teammates and all whom they ride for.